|

 for worse, the river would never be quite again.
 Music would ring through the

+trees and along the waters edge wherever I went toobing.
 I carefully watched my ice chest for the rest of the day to

 see how badly it got splashed.
 My first thoughts were to get a “sports” radio.